Why Everyone Has Money Issues, But Nobody Is Talking About It

 "I hope that people realize that they have the power to influence their own relationship with money," says de Leon.
 "They can change.
 Their potential for change is much greater than they think it is."

-Finance for the People will be available for purchase in February 2022, but can be pre-ordered here.
+Finance for the People will be available for purchase in February 2022.